 William Anstey, a member of the Chulmleigh Ansteys (an Anstey evolved from Anstis sub-branch), was younger brother to John Anstey above, William Anstey was baptised in East Worlington in December 1786 as ‘William Anstice’.
-He married Mary Cole in 1809 in Witheridge as ‘William Anstey‘ and became a cordwainer.
+He married Mary Cole (b c1785) in 1809 in Witheridge as ‘William Anstey‘ and became a cordwainer.
 They had the following children baptised in Witheridge (all ‘Anstey’):

 - Samuel Anstey (b 1815, he was a boot and shoe maker in Witheridge according to both 1850 and 1878 Witheridge Directories);

 - Edmund Anstey (b 1816 died an infant);

 - Edward/Edmund Anstey (b 1817, married Harriet and had a daughter Mary Anstey (b 1848) – the family were living in Higher Adworthy, Witheridge in the 1851 Census where Edmund Anstey was described as a shoemaker – he was living next door to his parents.
 By the 1861 Census the family of three were living at 38, Brindley Street, Paddington – he was a bootmaker still…ditto 1860 when his mother died – see below);